Portrait of Isabella d'Este (Titian)

-Isabella in Black (also called Portrait of Isabella d'Este) is a portrait of a young woman by Titian.
-It can be dated to the 1530s and is in the Kunsthistorisches Museum in Vienna.
+Portrait of Isabella d'Este (or Isabella in Black) is an oil on canvas painting of a young woman by Titian.
+It is dated to the mid-1530s and held in the Kunsthistorisches Museum, Vienna.
 The artist and the date are undisputed.
-Beyond the museum documentation, there are repeated doubts about the person depicted.
+Beyond the museum documentation, there are several doubts about the person depicted, although she is generally assumed to be Isabella d'Este, Marquess of Mantua and one of the most significant cultural and political women of the Italian Renaissance.

+The sitter is in three-quarters view, and has blue eyes and a penetrating, confident stare.
+She is seated and wears lavish and expensive clothing, including fur lining and a large pearl earring and balzo headdress.

 Description

-Depicted is a young woman as a half figure in a chair with an armrest against a dark background.
+The woman is seated in a chair with an armrest and set against a dark background.
 She stares slightly to the left.
-Personal features are light blond curls, the (rare) eye colour light grey, flat eyebrows and a snub nose — overall not representing the ideal of beauty.
-On her head she wears a balzo (a fashion invention of Isabella d'Este (prototypes before 1509), but widely popular in northern Italy in the 1530s).
-Her clothes are dark, the sleeves green with patterns, a gold decorated shirt and a fur (probably lynx).
-The canvas is reputed to be trimmed on the left and right.
+Personal features are her light blond curls, the (rare) eye colour light grey, flat eyebrows and a snub nose — overall not representing the then ideal of beauty.
+She wears a balzo (a fashion invention of Isabella d'Este (prototypes before 1509), but widely popular in northern Italy in the 1530s).
+Her clothes are dark; she wears green patterned sleeves, a gold shirt and a fur (probably lynx).
+The canvas has been trimmed on the left and right.

+The painting concentrates on her high social rank, forceful personality, intelligence, and a youthful appearance.
+Isabella was a collector of antique and contemporary art, and as a powerful patron of culture was in part responsible for developing a highly refined court in Mantua.
+Because of this, Titian was dependent on commissions and thus keen to flatter his sitters.
+Although she is portrayed as a much younger woman and the viewer is left in no doubt as to her elevated social status and cultural sophistication, critics felt that her beauty was not idealized.
+For this reason, the identification has been questioned several times (see below).

+She has a small rounded mouth, large oval eyes and dark, low eyebrows.
+She has pale skin but rosy cheeks and a dimple at the end of her chin.
+There is a duality in her facial expression; she has soft features, yet her strong and forceful personality is evident, accentuated by the fact that her body is stiff and she sits upright, giving her an air of the imperious.